yazeedhani/react-film-starter-repo/README.md

 ## Running this:

 This project was created with `create-react-app`.
 Once you have the app cloned, you should run `npm install`.
-You can then run it with `npm run start`.
+You can then run it with `npm start`.

 ### What is this?